ledroide/kd/README.md

-# kd : kafka on docker
+# kd : kafka on docker for testing purpose
+Just follow these steps to setup a kafka cluster and kafka-manager running in containers.

 ## clone repository
 ```